-As per the recent study, Tuesday is considered to be the best day for sending out invitation and registration emails to the possible attendees, irrespective of your niche, kinds, and types of audience.
+As per a recent study, Tuesday is considered to be the best day for sending out the invitation and registration emails to the possible attendees, irrespective of your niche, kind, and type of audience.
 Emails sent on Tuesday have registered the highest number of conversions for a while now.

 04. What’s the Ideal Duration limit for a Live Webinar?
 It’s 60 Minutes!